mingeechoi/p8105_hw2_mlc2287/template--1-.md

 After including a new variable “Trash Wheel Type”, Mr. Trash Wheel has 547 observations of 15 variables (547x15) and Professor Trash Wheel has 94 observations of 14 variables (94x14).
-Mr. Trash Wheel and Professor Trash Wheel all have the same variables except Professor Trash Wheel does not have sport balls.
+Mr. Trash Wheel and Professor Trash Wheel have all the same variables except Professor Trash Wheel does not have the variable “sport balls”.
 After combining them together, I get 641 observations of 15 variables (641x15).

 \*The combined mean of weight(tons)=3